nayeemasadeque/home-weather-monitor/README.md

 ## Contents:
-This repository contains screenshots of the following:
+This repository contains of the following:
 * A picture of the hardware setup
 * Screenshots of Node-RED flows in Raspberry Pi and Watson IoT Platform
 * Text files containing JSON data for Node-RED flows in Raspberry Pi and IoT Platform